Find out about the VAT liability of insurance transactions and insurance related services.

 Where supplies of claims related goods and services are made to the insurer, the deductibility of any VAT incurred on those supplies will be subject to the partial exemption rules and the recoverable amount calculated under the insurer’s partial exemption method.

-For more information on establishing whether supplies of insurance give a right to input tax deduction please refer to section 6 of this notice.
+For more information on establishing whether supplies of insurance give a right to input tax deduction refer to section 6.

-For more information on exemption and input tax recovery in general please refer to Notice 706 partial exemption.
+For more information on exemption and input tax recovery in general refer to Partial exemption (VAT Notice 706).

 5.1.3 Goods supplied to the insurer for transfer to the insured party